ArcturusZhang/Mahjong/README.md

 1. Complete and refine the main function of the game

-1. Async load the online scene and resources
+1. Async load the online scene and resources (done)